section-engineering-education/engineering-education/articles/how-to-syn-and-update-a-forked-repo/index.md

 Once done, your GitHub account will load on the GitHub desktop.
 To start cloning, navigate to File then clone repository.
 ![start cloning](/engineering-education/how-to-syn-and-update-a-forked-repo/start-github-clone.png)
-A clone window will pop up, you will be able to see the repositorysitories in your account, and from there you can choose the repository you want to clone.
+A clone window will pop up, you will be able to see the repositories in your account, and choose the repository you want to clone.

 ![cloning window](/engineering-education/how-to-syn-and-update-a-forked-repo/cloning-github-window.png)